 I Have an Ignition Interlock in My Vehicle.
 What If I Stall?

-On thing you’ll have noticed is that the breath test does take a bit of time.
-You need to let the device warm up, blow for 5 seconds, then wait for the breath analysis and the go-ahead.
+One thing you’ll have noticed is that the breath test does take a bit of time.
+You need to let the device warm up.
+Blow for 5 seconds, then wait for the breath analysis and the go-ahead.

 But what if your car stalls in the middle of traffic?
-Will you have to take the test in the intersection, with everyone honking at you?
-If you’re new to the ignition interlock, you’re probably nervous enough and don’t need to have the world breathing down your neck while you try to remember the breath test procedure.
+Will you have to take the test in the middle of an intersection with everyone honking?

-It always takes some getting used to an ignition interlock device before you can drive confidently with it.
-At LifeSafer, we engineer interlocks not just to be accurate and reliable, but also to be as user-friendly, so you can get behind the wheel and get on with your life – driving safely and legally.
+It always takes some time to when using an ignition interlock device before you can drive confidently with it.
+LifeSafer engineers interlocks not just to be accurate and reliable, but also to be as user-friendly — so you can get behind the wheel and get on with your life.